The causal effect of cosmic filaments on dark matter halos: Results

-Our analysis has thus far focused on individual halos, revealing that differences arise at late time and are modulated by the distance to the filament.
-Let us now quantify the amplitude of these variations and their significance for all five halos.
-To that end, we measure for each halo the standard deviation $\sigma_q$ of the quantity $q$ over the 9 positional variations.
-We similarly measure the standard deviation and mean value obtained from the fifteen control simulations described in \cref{subseq:Noise} as well as for a sample of halos with masses $2.6<M/\SI{e12}{\rm M_\odot}<3.5$ from a volume simulation.
+over the $N=9$ positional variations.} We similarly measure the standard deviation and mean value obtained from the fifteen control simulations described in \cref{subseq:Noise} as well as for a sample of halos with masses $2.6<M/\SI{e12}{\rm M_\odot}<3.5$ from a volume simulation.
 This allows us to estimate numerical noise level on the one hand, and the amplitude of population fluctuations on the other.
 A proper measurement of the orientation parameter signal would entail analysing all filaments in a volume simulation; this goes beyond the scope of this paper.
-Instead, we assume isotropical distribution for which $\sigma_{\cos \theta}=1/(2\sqrt{3})$ and $\langle \cos\theta\rangle =1/2$.
-We plot the ratio $\sigma_q/\langle q\rangle$ for all five halos in \cref{fig:scatter} (colored diamonds) together with the population-level (red dashed line), isotropical distribution (cyan dashed line), and the numerical noise (gray shaded region) .
+Instead, we assume an isotropic distribution for which $\sigma_{\cos \theta}=1/(2\sqrt{3})$ and $\langle \cos\theta\rangle =1/2$.
+We plot the ratio $\sigma_q/\langle q\rangle$ for all five halos in \cref{fig:scatter} (colored diamonds) together with the population-level (red dashed line), an isotropic distribution (cyan dashed line), and the numerical noise (gray shaded region) .

 There are three distinct groups in \cref{fig:scatter} which halo quantities fall under, depending on their absolute scatter.
 The first group are quantities with $\sigma_q/\langle q\rangle \lessapprox 10^{-2}$ corresponding to less than \SI{1}{\percent} deviation from the mean.
 These include the virial radius, virialization, and maximal velocity.
 The second group are quantities of moderate variance, $10^{-2} \lessapprox \sigma_q/\langle q\rangle \lessapprox 10^{-1}$, between $1\%$ and \SI{10}{\percent} deviations.
 Quantities in the second group are angular momentum and morphological parameters.
 The final group concerns the quantities of largest scatter $10^{-1} \lessapprox \sigma_q/\langle q\rangle$ with deviations reaching up to \SI{80}{\percent}.
 The orientation parameters fall under the final group.
 We will now discuss in further details each group in the following sections.